andy5995/linuxdeploy-build-helper/README.md

 Some 'GITHUB_...' variables will not work inside the container.

-Recent versions of cmake, meson, and ninja are installed to '/home/builder/.local/bin' which is the first path in PATH (installing them with `apt` will probably offer no benefit).
+Recent versions of meson and ninja are installed to '/home/builder/.local/bin' which is the first path in PATH (installing them with `apt` will probably offer no benefit).

 If you want to see more details about the container or what packages are pre-installed, look at the two Dockerfiles in this repository.
 If you'd like